OneArgo/ArgoTechCoP/README.md

 # ArgoTechCoP

-Argo Technical Community of Practice
+This repository serves as resource storage and task management for the Argo Technical Community of Practice.